cryptus-neoxys/prisma-redis-basics/README.md

 # Prisma Basics

 ## What does it do
 This is a basic CRUD application with a simple User and Post Relational Schema.

 Made to learn Prisma V2 and Redis.
+Also implemented rate-limit with Redis as Store.

 ## Tech Stack

 1. Nodejs
   1. Express
-  2. Prism
+  2. Express-Validator
+  3. Express-rate-limit (redisStore: redis-rate-limit)
+  4. Prisma (lacks in-built validation + lifecycle hooks)
-  3. Redis
+  5. Redis

 ## ▶️ Running Locally